 - Brutal Resonance

-Plastic Noose is a synthesis of industrial, metal, prog, classical and avant-
+Plastic Noose is a synthesis of musical styles including industrial, metal,

-garde and was formed in Edinburgh, Scotland in 2009 by Snow (Alan Emslie) All sales go directly to Plastic Noose to fund future sounds.
+prog, classical & avant-garde.
+It was formed in Edinburgh, Scotland in 2009 by Alan Emslie.
+All sales from this bandcamp page go directly to Plastic Noose to fund future sounds.
 A huge thank you to all who have supported Plastic Noose and continue to do so....more